 They cannot move forwards with undisputed divorce proceedings without a signed contract.
 When the spouses appear in court, the judge will review the agreement to ensure that it abides by principles of equity and fairness.

 If there are minor children involved, the judge will also make sure the arrangement appropriately accounts for custody and child support and is in the best interest of the children.
 As long as the judge approves of the agreement, it can be made into a court order.
-Parents who submit an unenforceable child custody or support plan risk having their agreement denied, so it is best to work with an attorney who focuses on uncontested divorce cases.
+Parents who submit an unenforceable child custody or support plan risk having their agreement denied, so it is best to work with a local lawyer in these cases.

 From filing for dissolution to enforcing court orders, an attorney on our team can represent you in your case.
 Retaining legal counsel can mitigate stress and improve your chances of achieving an enforceable divorce agreement.
 Contact our firm today to speak with a Hartford uncontested divorce lawyer about your situation.